michaelbromley/angularUtils/src/directives/pagination/README.md

     [boundary-links=""]
     [on-page-change=""]
     [pagination-id=""]
-    [template-url=""]>
+    [template-url=""]
+    [inline-template="">
     </dir-pagination-controls>
 ```

 ### Specifying The Template

-There are two ways to specify the template of the pagination controls directive:
+There are three ways to specify the template of the pagination controls directive:

 **1. Use the `paginationTemplateProvider` in your app's config block to set a global template for your app:**